Visual Artist (MA) from Norway, based in Oslo.

 Keywords that form my source of inspiration: sensation, interaction, longing, reflection, kinship, takeover and invasion.

-Many of my artworks absorb these keywords and connotations around the idea that one does not necessarily have to «be» one’s career, one’s position, one’s assumed power, nor to abdicate one’s humanity for the sake of position and at the expense of nature.
+My visual language seeks to unify dissimilarities like the figurative and the abstract, drawing inspiration from different kinds of visual communication.
 In my artwork, the people in suits are often placed in colorful botanical spaces, in more or less successful attempts at dialogue with both themselves and their surroundings.
 The depersonalized people are subjected to an extended dialogue, where emotional distortion of proportions points to the challenge that lies in the courage to expose oneself to otherness to regain balance.

 For more information about my art career and participation in exhibitions, see CV